top of page

 Expected Ticket Availability

-FCK have done their best to generate some interest amongst K-Town's American ex-pat community and have thoughtfully given their online ticket shop an English language version.
+Kaiserslautern as a city is perhaps best known for being the largest US military base outside of the USA – referred to as “K-town” as Americans struggled to pronounce the name – due to its proximity to Ramstein Air Base, FCK have done their best to generate some interest amongst the ex-pat community and have thoughtfully given their online ticket shop an English language version.
 Tickets bought online are delivered in MobileTicket or Print@Home versions.

 Tickets can also be bought at the fan shops either at the ground